rsdesoto/rsdesoto.github.io/README.md

 ### Credits

+I used [Modaal](https://github.com/humaan/Modaal) for the modals.

-Thanks to @sublimemarch for help with this!
+Additionally, thanks to @sublimemarch for help with design!